Meet Our Team

 Amanda served as a Special Education Teacher, Resource Teacher, Assistant Principal, Principal, and Principal in Salt Lake County Schools.
 She also has brought her skills to high school athletics as the Head Soccer & Basketball Coach at Cottonwood High School.

 In 2024, Amanda decided to run for the Utah State Board of Education with the goal of elevating education in Utah.
 Her campaign received local, state, and national coverage and was praised for its commitment to tackling difficult issues, utilizing volunteers in creative ways, and fostering collaborative relationships throughout her district.
-She won the Republican nomination at the Salt Lake County Convention and will appear on the November general election ballot.
+She won the Republican convention and decisively won her November election.
+She begins her service on the State Board in January 2025.

 Amanda gives back to her community as a proud volunteer, with time spent serving on local community councils, as a Jr. Jazz basketball coach, and a USA Soccer Team Manager.
 She remains committed to thoughtful discussions and elevating community members dedicated to civility who are running for office throughout Utah.